Azure/azure-cli/doc/local_context_guidelines.md

 - Define `SET` action only in `create` command.

 ## Examples
-In order to create a webapp, user need to prepare an appservice plan first.
-Previously the user need to run below commands to complete this scenario:
+In order to create a webapp, a user needs to prepare an appservice plan first.
+Previously the user needed to run below commands to complete this scenario:
 ```bash
 az group create --name myResourceGroup --location westus
 az appservice plan create -g myResourceGroup --name myPlan